billwear/billwear.github.io/warsurfing.md

 ## Curious phone numbers

 These phone numbers all call a recording of some kind.
 Some of them are leftover Bell System intercept (error) messages.
+They go in and out of service, so your mileage may vary.

   number               description
   -------------------- -------------------------------------------------------------------------------------